‘Cosby Show’ Alum Geoffrey Owens Says He Doesn’t Want To Get Acting Jobs Just Because He Works At Trader Joe’s

 — Fox News (@FoxNews) August 31, 2018

-Now, the actor says he hopes his experience will help others be more sensitive to job shaming and the value of hard work no matter what the field.
+Now, the actor says he hopes his experience will help others be more sensitive to job-shaming and the value of hard work no matter what the field.

 “I hope that this period that we’re in now, where we have a heightened sensitivity about that, and a reevaluation of what it means to work and the idea that some jobs are better than others — that’s actually not true.
 There is no job that’s better than another job.
 It might pay better, it might have better benefits, it might look better on a resume and on paper.
 But actually, it’s not better.
 Every job is worthwhile and valuable.”